querqy/querqy-docs/docs/source/querqy/more-about-queries.rst

   Default: ``1.0``

+boosting_queries.phrase_boosts.full / .bigram / .trigram / .tie_breaker`
+  Unlike 'rewritten_queries', ``phrase_boosts`` can be applied regardless of query   rewriting.
+If enabled, a boost query will be created from phrases which are derived from the query string.
+Documents matching this boost query will be promoted to towards the top of the search result.

+  The parameter objects ``full``, ``bigram`` and ``trigram`` control how phrase boost queries will be formed:

+  - ``full``: boosts documents that contain the entire input query as a phrase
+  - ``bigram``: creates phrase queries for boosting from pairs of adjacent query tokens
+  - ``trigram``: creates phrase queries for boosting from triples of adjacent query tokens

+  The ``fields`` lists under each of these parameters define the fields and their weights in which the phrases will be looked up.
+The ``slop`` defines the number of positions the phrase tokens are allowed to shift while still counting as a phrase.
+A 'slop' of two or greater allows for token transposition (compare Elasticsearch's `Match phrase query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query-phrase.html>`_).
+  The default 'slop' is 0.

+  Depending on the number of query tokens, a matching 'full' phrase query can imply one or more 'bigram' and 'trigram' matches.
+The scores of these matches will be summed up, which can quickly result in a very large score for documents that match a long full query phrase.
+Setting ``tie_breaker`` for 'phrase_boosts' to a low value will reduce this aggregation effect.
+Querqy will use the highest score amongst 'full', 'bigram' and 'trigram' matches and multiply the score of the other matches with the 'tie_breaker' value.
+A 'tie_breaker' of 0.0 - which is the default value - will only use the highest score.

+  The concept of phrase boosting is very similar to the pf/pf2/pf3/ps/ps2/ps3 parameters of Solr's `Extended DisMax <https://lucene.apache.org/solr/guide/the-extended-dismax-query-parser.html>`_ / `DisMax <https://lucene.apache.org/solr/guide/the-dismax-query-parser.html#the-dismax-query-parser>`_ query parsers.
+However, Querqy adds control over the aggregation of the scores from the different phrase boost types using the 'tie_breaker'.

+  The score produced by 'phrase_boosts' is added to the boost of the 'matching_query'.

 .. [#] This approach follows the ideas described in: J. Kim & W.B.
 Croft: *A Probabilistic Retrieval Model for Semi-structured Data*, 2009.